gdherbom/PerdRiX/doc/buildingXenomai4rpi3.md

     ```
     cd ../linux
     time make -j 12 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
     time make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- INSTALL_MOD_PATH=INSTALL_MOD modules_install
-    where INSTALL_MOD is the directory where to copy the modules

     time make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- INSTALL_DTBS_PATH=INSTALL_DTBS dtbs_install
-    where INSTALL_DTBS is the directory where to copy the dtb files
     ```
+    where INSTALL_MOD is the target directory where to copy the modules where INSTALL_DTBS is the target directory where to copy the dtb files

 Note that this guide presents a solution with the 4.1.18 kernel patch.
 A complete list of available patches can be found here: http://xenomai.org/downloads/ipipe/v4.x/arm/